You’ve got USDT or USDC sitting on an exchange, but is it safe? Is that the smartest way to store your stablecoins?

 You probably bought stablecoins to protect your money.
 But the truth is, what protects your money isn’t the coin itself.
 It’s the decisions you make.
-Every time an exchange collapses or a stablecoin loses its peg, people who thought they were careful end up losing everything.
-Not because they were reckless, but because they trusted the wrong kind of safety.
+Every time an exchange collapses or a stablecoin loses its peg, people who thought they were careful still end up losing everything.
+Not because they were reckless, but because they trusted the wrong storage.

-By the end of this post, you’ll know how to store your stablecoins safely and how to avoid the mistakes most people never see coming.
+By the end of this post, you’ll know how to store your stablecoins the right way.
+You’ll also learn how to avoid mistakes most people overlook.

-New to crypto?
-I offer beginner-friendly 1-on-1 coaching, and your first session is free.
+Are you new to crypto?
+I offer helpful crypto coaching for beginners.
+Your first session will be free.
 Check it out here.

 Why You Shouldn’t Rely on Just One Stablecoin